wormsenseLab/AnalysisFunction/README.md

 ##### Run matlab script TEVCSelectivitySTFX for analysis of selectivity

+open script TEVCSelectivitySTFX.m
 	- First section
 		- Identical to amplitude section

 	- Second section (Load Meta Data TEVC)
 		- Similar, but different MetaData sheet: /Users/Fechner/Box Sync/Fechner/TEVC-GoodmanlabBOX/Project-STFX/MetaDataSTFX e.g. the file TEVCMetaSTFX112-Selectivity.xlsx

 	- Third Section:
 		- Same procedure as script above
 		- Enter “2” behind the variable *a1* (2 is the first recording)
 		- In the first round, enter 2 as well behind the variable *a2*
 		- After running the code ones, you can use the variable *LastFile* behind a2, but it doesn’t exist in the first round yet
 		- It generates an individual files for each recording, e.g.: Selectivity-TEVC-STFX112023.txt

 ### Figure creating with Jupyter notebook: